sagomezo/beheart/README.md

 #### From “Wide” to “Long” with `prepare_bullseye_data()`

-Most clinical datasets are in a **wide format**, with one row per patient and a separate column for each of the 17 segments. `beheart` provides a helper function, `prepare_bullseye_data()`, to easily convert this into the required long format.
+Most clinical datasets are in a **wide format**, with one row per patient and a separate column for each of the 17 segments. `beHeart` provides a helper function, `prepare_bullseye_data()`, to easily convert this into the required long format.